dotnet/sdk/docs/README.md

 ### Validate formatting

-- `--check` - Formats files without saving changes to disk.
+- `--verify-no-changes` - Formats files without saving changes to disk.
 Terminates with a non-zero exit code (`2`) if any files were formatted.